 Achilles Tendonitis Treatment Perth

 Do you want relief from your Achilles tendon pain?
 Do you need Achilles tendonitis treatment so that you can return to sport or running as quickly as possibly?
-Book online and feel better today with expert achilles tendonitis treatment from our experienced physiotherapists who are amongst the highest qualified in the world.
+Book online and feel better with expert achilles tendonitis treatment from our experienced physiotherapists.

 Tendons join muscles to bone and are designed to transfer load between the two structures.
 The Achilles tendon is prominent in most people, joining the calf muscles to the back of the heel.
 Achilles tendonitis or tendinopathy occurs if the Achilles tendon is overloaded with activity such as running and jumping.

 Achilles Tendonitis or Achilles Tendinopathy?